mvolkmann/blog/src/prolog.md

 ## Learning Curve

-The primary concepts in Prolog such as facts, rules, and questions are easy to understand after seeing a few examples.
+The primary concepts in Prolog such as facts, rules, and queries are easy to understand after seeing a few examples.

 However, writing programs that are entirely